gustafnk/microservice-websites/index.md

 #### [&lt;h-include&gt;](#h-include)

 &lt;h-include&gt; is a port of hinclude using the Web Components standard [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) for detecting inclusion elements in the DOM.
 Among other things, Custom Elements provides us with events when a custom element is created or attached to the DOM.
-This means that we get transitive transclusion “for free" when using &lt;h-include&gt;.
+This means that we get transitive transclusion "for free" when using &lt;h-include&gt;.

 <a name="easy-to-extend"></a>